 During this period of time, it’s recommended to reach plane quickly.
 Slower speeds can cause strain and exertion on the new motor which could cause issues down the road.
 It is also recommended to vary the speed during this time.
 To accomplish this, change the speed and rpm every 3-4 minutes.

-It is also suggested that you do not exceed 3000 rpm during this break-in period.
-And after the 25 hours are complete, your boat will be due for its first oil change.
+It is also suggested that you vary your speeds rather than constantly running at a set speed during this break-in period.
+And after the 50 hours are complete, your boat will be due for its first oil change.
 It is recommended that this oil change take place between 10 and 25 hours.

 After this process is complete, you should be set with the break-in period.
 Next, you’ll only have to worry about regular maintenance.
 That is, granted, that nothing happens to require other service.